ChoralFest

 Conference rehearsal sessions

-The morning rehearsal sessions are 10:00-12:00 and afternoon sessions are 3:30-5:00.
+The morning rehearsal sessions are 10:00-12:00 and afternoon sessions are 3:00-5:00.
 These are the most important sessions to attend, so that we have enough time to learn our repertoire and build community together as an ensemble.
-Other than these rehearsals and our two performances, all other activities are optional.
+Other than these rehearsals and our performances, all other activities are optional.
 Our director will provide you with the sheet music at the first rehearsal, and the music is yours to take back home after the conference.
-ChoralFest singers are asked to cover the cost of this music so please be prepared to pay for that when you arrive (approximately $30, cash or check).
+ChoralFest singers are asked to cover the cost of this music, which will be added to your registration fee (approximately $35).

 Morning/Chapel Choir

-Mornings are a chance to visit the ocean to catch a sunrise, take part in an early morning Polar Bear Swim, dance in a Sunrise Circle, or just sit on the porch with your morning coffee.
+Mornings are a chance to visit the ocean to catch a sunrise, take part in an early morning swim or morning movement offering, or just sit on the porch with your morning coffee.
 After breakfast there is a short Daily Chapel service for those who choose to attend, held outdoors under tall pines in The Grove, weather permitting.
-All singers, including the GAYLA brothers who share the campus with us, are invited to rehearse at 8:15 each morning to form a pick-up choir for that day’s chapel service.
-Chapel participation is optional except for our ChoralFest performance, which will take place during Daily Chapel at the end of the week.
+All singers are invited to rehearse at 8:15 each morning to form a pick-up choir for that day’s chapel service.
+Chapel participation is always optional.

 Free time

-Lunch is at noon, and free time is scheduled between 1-3:30.
+Lunch is at noon, and free time is scheduled between 1:00-3:00pm.
 Attendees often use this time to visit the beach, take a meditative walk together, go shopping, chat on the porch, play music, or just take a nap!
-At 5:00, following our afternoon rehearsal, there is the opportunity for a social hour with the GAYLA brothers just before dinner.
+At 5:00, following our afternoon rehearsal, there is the opportunity for a social hour just before dinner.

 Evening Programs